Would you like an external hard drive where both your Mac and your PC can interchange files or listen to the same MP3s?

 2. Find the external hard drive icon on your desktop

-It will look similar to this.
+Your hard drive icon will look similar to this.

-3. Open up Disk Utility
+3. Open Up Disk Utility

-You can find Disk Utility by either clicking on the Application folder.
+You can find Disk Utility by clicking on the Application folder.

 or you can search for it using spotlight search.
 The icon for Spotlight search should be at the top of your desktop

 Type in Disk Utility.

 You click on Disk Utility to start it up.

 4. Select your external disk from the external disk section on the screen